vyomasystems-lab/challenges-tanujsindhwani1992/level2_design/README.md

 - Expected Output: 0x11e470401
 - Observed Output in the DUT dut.mav_putvalue = 0xa0000067

-Output mismatches for the above inputs proving that there is a design bug with ANDN.
+Output mismatches for the above inputs proving that there is a design bug with ANDN opcode.

 ## Design Bug